The information of high-dimensional time-bin encoded photons: Frame encoding

 \section{Frame encoding}

+Pairs of photons have been prepared experimentally where their arrival time is entangled \cite{etime}.
+A common way of generating such photons pairs is to use spontaneous parametric down-conversion (SPDC) \cite{Ali-Khan,Kwiat,Liang}.
+Figure \ref{experiment} shows a typical setup, where a nonlinear crystal is pumped by a mode-locked laser \cite{cqo,cqo2}.
+The incoming pulses are classically coherent.
+As down-conversion is a unitary process, the coherence between the pulses is transferred to a coherence between the amplitudes to generate photon pairs in each time-bin.
+In the ideal case, two parties, called Alice and Bob, use this setup to generate a random sequence photon pairs that are perfectly correlated in time.
+Alice and Bob then use single-photon counter modules and synchronized time-tagging devices to obtain the timing information.
+Setups such as this have been realized experimentally \cite{cqo,cqo2,cqo3}.

-Pairs of photons have been prepared experimentally where their arrival time is entangled, {\it i.e.}, so called energy-time entanglement \cite{etime}.
-To make use of such states for QKD, the arrival time is divided into a discrete set of time-bins.
+To make use of such time-entangled states, the arrival time is divided into a discrete set of time-bins.
 For the case of a mode-locked train of pulses, the time-bin width is set by the pulse spacing.
 In alternate setups where photons are generated by a single pulse or a continuous-wave laser, the time is discretized by dividing the time into discrete time-bins.
 If the widths of these time-bins are chosen appropriately, then Alice and Bob should detect their photons within the same time-bin.
 The uncertainty in the arrival time can then be used to extract shared random bits.
-An eavesdropper could then be detected by measuring within another basis \cite{cavity,cavity2,dispersion1,dispersion2,dispersion3,franson1,franson2}.
+An eavesdropper could then be detected by measuring within another basis \cite{cavity,cavity2,dispersion1,dispersion2,dispersion3,franson1,franson2,franson3}.